More

 Brock Purdy, Quarterback

-In 2022, former Iowa State quarterback Brock Purdy did something no other Mr. Irrelevant had done before: Start a playoff game as a rookie.
+In 2022, former Iowa State QB Brock Purdy did something no other Mr. Irrelevant had done before — start a playoff game as a rookie.

-Since 1994, when the draft officially moved to seven rounds, there have only been six seventh-round signal-callers to even appear in playoff games.
+Since 1994, when the draft officially moved to seven rounds, there have only been six quarterbacks selected in the seventh round to even appear in playoff games.
 But none, at that point, had done so as rookies.

 MORE: Why Did the 49ers Draft Brock Purdy?
 A Look Back at Mr. Irrelevant